natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/paramiko.rst

 ---------------

 Paramiko is an implementation of SSHv2 protocol on Python.
 Paramiko provides client-server functionality.
-We will cover only client functionality.
+Book covers only client functionality.

 Since Paramiko is not part of standard Python module library, it needs to be installed: